rsaavedraf/checkmate-in-x/README.md

 does not have the quite significant trimming speed-up that the recursive one does.

+## Update 2022-12-18
+v.1.3 modified iterative implementation now made depth-first (imitating recursive one), and also now including the "speed-up" trimming.
+However at least for now it is massively slower than the recursive one (~14x the time)

 ## Next tasks:
 - Finish iterative python version
 - Implement a single threaded Rust version
 - Implement a multithreaded Rust version